 Haralayyana Paduke to see clearer pictures of the shoes.

-We head back to Malkhed; we pass by its bus-stand which has an interesting theme.. modelled like a fort.
+Malkhed bus-stand which has an interesting theme.. modeled like a fort.
 Cheers to the architect who designed it and to the team who constructed it.

 We head to our next destination Nagavi near Chittapur.
-Historical sources say that India's second university existed at Nagavi.
+Historical sources say that India's second university existed at Nagavi, the first one being Nalanda.